Score-Matching Representative Approach for Big Data Analysis with Generalized Linear Models: Score-Matching Representative Approach for GLMs

 Since $\tilde{y}_k$ in \eqref{eq:ytilde} does not rely on $\tilde{\eta}_k$, we can further obtain $\tilde{\eta}_k$ by solving \eqref{eq:ssb}.

 \begin{theorem} There exists an $\tilde{\eta}_k \in [\min_{i\in I_k} \eta_i,\ \max_{i\in I_k} \eta_i]$ that solves equation~\eqref{eq:ssb}. \end{theorem}

-The existence of the score-matching representative is guaranteed by Theorem~\ref{thm:eta}.
-Since the solution solving \eqref{eq:ssb} may not be unique, we choose the $\tilde{\eta}_k$ closest to the mean representative to keep a small $\tilde\Delta$.

-It should also be noted that the coordinate of the score-matching representative corresponding to the intercept term may not be exactly one, which is different from the case of mean representative.
+The existence of the score-matching representative is guaranteed by Theorem~\ref{thm:eta}, whose proof is relegated to the Appendix.
+Since the solution solving \eqref{eq:ssb} may not be unique, we choose the $\tilde{\eta}_k$ closest to the mean representative to keep a smaller $\tilde\Delta$.
+Different from mean representatives, the coordinates of the score-matching representatives corresponding to the intercept term may not be exactly one.

 Plugging the $\tilde{\eta}_k$ solving \eqref{eq:ssb} into \eqref{eq:ss}, we get the predictor representative ${\tilde{\mathbf X}_k}$ for SMR: